 Tom: There are very interesting ted talks and stuff on this one is by Andrew Zimmerman who I mentioned earlier.
 He talks about the philosophy and the psychology of time.
 Um, that’s where I got that example of water from.
 Uh, yeah, very incredible, interesting topic.
 But I think now we go off the wall a little bit.

-Mitch: Is it off the wall section?
+Mitch: Is it of a wall section?

 Tom: Off the wall!
-Off The wall section.
+The wall section.
 Um, I would like to talk about time travel.
 I know we’ve talked about it a little bit.
 Um, so we know into the future as possible.
 Time travel into the future.